Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 The cost to society of taking care of the sick and disabled is the opportunity cost of whatever society could have done with the resources – generally, labor – that works to care for the sick and the disabled.

-But notice something: in stark contrast to “taxpayer” thinking, that cost is not of something that ever belonged to you or any other “taxpayer” in the first place!
+But notice something: in stark contrast to “taxpayer” thinking, that cost is not of something that ever belonged to you or any “taxpayer” in the first place!
 The government employee who takes care of my disabled cousin was not anyone’s personal, private property in the first place.
-So, the cost of her taking care of my cousin is not my or anyone else’s money; it’s whatever else she might be doing for society if she wasn’t taking care of my cousin.
+So, the cost of her taking care of my cousin is not my or anyone else’s currency; it’s whatever else she might be doing for society if she wasn’t taking care of my cousin.

 Please recognize the profound difference in thinking here contrasted with the way in which “taxpayer” thinking has brainwashed people.
 You should view society taking care of the disabled not as stemming from a collection of private resources, of your money and of other people’s personal earnings, but as an allocation of collective resources that never were private in the first place!

-No, your taxes do not “pay for” people to take care of my disabled cousin, depriving you of some dessert with your meal from your own hard-earned money.
-You “pay for” taking care of my disabled cousin by, say, not having as much cheap labor available for restaurants and bars in my cousin’s town, but, if you have a market income, this cost is somewhat counterbalanced by you being about to earn money from the spending of the laborers who do the care work in question.
+No, your taxes do not “pay for” people to take care of my disabled cousin, depriving you of some dessert with your meal from your own hard-earned currency.
+You “pay for” taking care of my disabled cousin by, say, not having as much cheap labor available for restaurants and bars in my cousin’s town, but, if you have a market income, this cost is somewhat counterbalanced by you being about to earn currency from the spending of the laborers who do the care work in question.

 While society taking care of my disabled cousin might cost you, it doesn’t cost you anything that was ever rightfully your exclusive property or possession in the first place.